Depo-Provera Lawsuit

 “This [BMJ] population-based study shows an association between the prolonged use of…medroxyprogesterone acetate injection (also called Depo-Provera) (150 mg)…and a risk of intracranial meningioma requiring surgery.”

 The BMJ study led to lawyers investigating claims from women who took the birth control shot and later developed meningioma.
-The birth control shot has been on the market since the early 1990s and doesn’t have any warnings about developing brain tumors.
+The birth control shot has been on the market since the early 1990s and doesn’t have any warnings about developing tumors in the brain’s lining.
 Fortunately, meningiomas are not typically malignant, and the study didn’t find any malignant tumors in women who used Depo-Provera.

 However, these tumors can affect nearby brain tissue, nerves and blood vessels and cause serious disability.
 When this happens, the tumor must be surgically removed, and brain surgery may have serious risks.